aku006/bixly-interview-test/README.md

 The "id" value is set by the app; you don't need to touch this value ever.
 You should now have three cars in the garage.
 To test out the `GET` request and get a list of cars in the garage, simply type in "http://127.0.0.1:8000/vehicle_garage/cars" in the address bar (if it isn't already), set the HTTP request to `GET`, and send it.
 The response menu should return to you the three vehicles that you just created.

 To test the `GET` HTTP request and read the information on a specific car, append the ID number of the car you wish to change to the address bar ("http://127.0.0.1:8000/vehicle_garage/cars/:id", where :id is the ID number associated with the car you want to single out).
-For this case, we'll do the second car in the list, so add that car's ID to the end of the URL (in "/:id" format).
-This should return to you all the information about the second car in the list.
+For this case, we'll do the third car in the list, so add that car's ID to the end of the URL (in "/:id" format; the URL at this point should be "http://127.0.0.1:8000/vehicle_garage/cars/3").
+This should return to you all the information about the third car in the list.

 Next we'll test the `PUT` HTTP request (and the `UPDATE` operation).
 Here, you should be able to change any variables you would like.
-For now, let's change the year and color of your selected car.
+For now, let's change the year and color of the third car.
 Once you have changed the values (make sure that they're valid!), change the HTTP request to `PUT`, and then send it.
 You should see in the response menu the changes that you made.
 For example, if your `car_color` field said "Red" before and you changed the field to "Silver," the response menu should reflect that change.

 Finally, we will test the `DELETE` HTTP request and delete a car from the garage.
-To test that out, we'll delete the current car that we're at, which should be the second car.
+To test that out, we'll delete the current car that we're at, which should be the third car.
 To do that, make sure that the URL is correct and set directly to that car's ID, then simply select `DELETE` from the HTTP request dropdown menu and send the request.
 If you list the cars again, you should notice that the car you deleted is gone.

 And that tests all the HTTP requests required for this interview for the car garage!

 ## Testing the Other Vehicles
 The testing process for trucks and boats is basically the exact same: go to their respective URLS (updating their access tokens as needed), create three trucks or boats, list them, get data from the second truck or boat, update the year and color, and then delete it.
 The fields for these vehicles are different, however.

-Truck:
+Truck fields:
 * truck_make
 * truck_model
 * truck_year